 Consumers took it to the Internet.
 Also, in 2021, Google searches for ‘vegan food near me’ had a more than 5000% increase.
 Searches for recipes, definitions of veganism, and how to go vegan are keeping Google busy.

-In 2020, Sales of Plant-based Food Ingredients in the Us Were Evaluated in Which Soy Valued at $587.1 Million.
-(Mrfr)
+In 2020, Sales of Plant-based Food Ingredients in the US Were Evaluated with Soy Valued at $587.1 Million.
+(Mrfr, Statista)

 In 2020, the pandemic created an abrupt increase in demand for plant-based alternatives around the world.
 This swell caused some slaughterhouses to close (yay!).
 Meat-less manufacturers took the opportunity to increase advertising and product offers.